 When my skin is in its direst of states (read: dehydrated, clogged, broken out, and sensitive), I reach for this highly nourishing pick from Fresh.
-It's heavy-duty yet miracle-working thanks to an epic formula consisting of an impressive ratio of 40% honey.
+It's heavy-duty yet miracle-working thanks to an epic formula consisting of an impressive ratio of 40 percent honey.
 Then, soothing echinacea comes in to seal the deal with an extra dose of antioxidant recovery.

 This nourishing mask contains paprika and the brand's trademark BioComplex alongside antibacterial honey, chaste berry, and extracts from hops, yucca, and flaxseed oil.
 It's an exceptional option if you're breakout-prone like I am.
-Warning: It gets warm thanks to the circulation-boosting paprika, and your skin will be red, hot, and tingly for an hour or so after usage.
-In other words, I'd recommend solely delegating this one to your before-bed stash.

 Goldfaden MD isn't the most well-known when it comes to its line of skin-saving skin elixirs, but in my adoring eyes, that's a travesty.
 This mask packs a major punch where instantaneously visible (and long-lasting) results are concerned.
 Not surprisingly, honey is one of the face mask's most important ingredients.

-Features editor (and my roomie) Amanda Montell praised May Lindstrom's gold mine of a mask a few months ago, and I couldn't agree more with her words.
+Former features editor (and my roomie) Amanda Montell praised May Lindstrom's gold mine of a mask a few months ago, and I couldn't agree more with her words.
 She explained that while the product isn't new, she hadn't tried it until discovering it in the back of her skincare collection "like a friggin buried treasure" and used it as a mask one day when her skin was looking dull and clogged.

 "The pudding-like consistency almost seemed edible, but I resisted the urge to down it all with a spoon, and I'm glad I did because my rough, icky-looking complexion felt so smooth and refreshed afterward."
 Word—I've only ever experienced these exact results as well from The Honey Mud and credit it with settling down my most stubborn blemishes.

 This honey-infused skincare brand is praised by skin-blessed Kourtney Kardashian (she's actually a global ambassador).
 Do you really need to know more?
-The entire line is fab, but as of right now, I have my eyes set on this new lavender-infused launch which works its wonders while you sleep at night.
+The entire line is fab, but as of right now, I have my eyes set on this new lavender-infused launch, which works wonders while you sleep at night.

 I appreciate the ritual of this powder-to-paste mask from Ranavat Botanics, which boasts high-quality manuka honey as its starring ingredient.
-Simply mix roughly two teaspoons of the powder with a half teaspoon of water (or tonic—the brand makes glorious ones, and I'm especially addicted to the Jasmine) until a thick paste develops.
+Simply mix roughly two teaspoons of the powder with a half teaspoon of water (or tonic—the brand makes glorious ones, and I'm especially addicted to the Jasmine one), until a thick paste develops.
 Then, apply it to a freshly cleansed face, watch a show or bake cookies for 10 to 15 minutes, and then rinse!

 FYI: Every one of the products within the Marin Bee family is wonderful, but after a lot of testing and mind-changing, I've decided the Detox Masque (in addition to its Honey Polish) is officially my number one.
-This detox-targeted potion is formulated with de-clogging kaolin clay, antioxidant-rich green tea leaf extract, soothing aloe leaf juice powder, oat kernel flour, and decadent lavender oil.
+This detox-targeted potion is formulated with kaolin clay, antioxidant-rich green tea leaf extract, soothing aloe leaf juice powder, oat kernel flour, and decadent lavender oil.
 It helps reduce redness and pigmentation while also minimizing the appearance of stretched-out pores.